Adeola-Git/My-projects/Project11.md

 ![pro43](https://user-images.githubusercontent.com/115363604/227695955-caec6be4-1aff-49cd-b38d-c9d013c50ff4.png)

 You can go to each of the servers and check if wireshark has been installed by running which wireshark or wireshark --version.

-You will check for one ubuntu server and one Redhat server
+You can check for one ubuntu server and one Redhat server

 ![pro44](https://user-images.githubusercontent.com/115363604/227696061-9d828f8b-3eec-497a-8b53-7309a189251a.png)